Data Visualisation Tools

 • DataWrapper makes it easy to upload data from Excel, Google Sheets, and CSV files.

-• DataWrapper offers a free plan for up to five visualizations per month.
+• DataWrapper offers a free plan for up to five visualisations per month.

-• Paid plans start at $19 per month and include unlimited visualizations.
+• Paid plans start at $19 per month and include unlimited visualisations.

-• The user can integrate it with Tableau, Google Analytics, and other data visualization tools.
+• The user can integrate it with Tableau, Google Analytics, and other data visualisation tools.

 The library is designed to be small and simple, yet still provide a powerful API.
 The library focuses on providing a basic set of features, so it does not include all of the bells and whistles that you find in other mapping libraries.